jarviscanada/jarvis_data_eng_JasmeetBrar/linux_sql/README.md

   The first table gives the user a good reference to go back to should they need to know how many CPUs or total memory that a particular host have.
 The second table is useful in knowing if any particular host is running out of memory, and this is important to know if the user need to scale up the servers so that it wouldn't cause any interruptions to their business core services in the future.
 The last table shows the user of any host failures.
 This is crucial to know so that the user would take immediate action in bringing their servers back online, and take further actions in ensuring that it won't happen again, at least in the immediate future.

+- Crontab: The line that was required to add to the crontab as stated in the Quick Start section was to make Linux execute the host_usage.sh script every minute, and log the output of the execution to a temporary file located at `/tmp/host_usage.log`.

 ## Script Usage
 ````bash
 # psql_docker.sh usage: